Home

 Avocados and avocado recipes are a mainstay of Dominican cuisine.
 The soft ripe creamy green pear is an essential accompaniment to almost every Dominican meal.

-A meal without avocado, for Esther and I, is a meal without a heart!
+A meal without avocado, for us, is a meal without a heart!

-Most often the simple avocado recipe that we use at most meal times is as follows:
+Most often the very simple favorite way to use an avocado or two, that we use at most meal times, is as follows:

 Simple avocado recipe